Speak for Yourself! (High School Public Speaking Club)

 Club members must be homeschooled 9th-12th graders from the metro DC area.
 Mature 8th graders are welcome to participate in the club, but some high school competitions may not be open to 8th graders.
 Homeschooled students from MD or DC are welcome, but participation in some Virginia-based tournaments may be limited because of residency requirements.
 Members do not have to be current Compass students, however, non-Compass students may be asked to provide evidence of good standing as homeschoolers with their county’s current year acknowledgement/receipt of Notice of Intent and Evidence of Progress.

 Interested students should sign up online through the Compass Store.
-Membership fees are used to cover the cost of the club’s membership in the NSDA and WACFL plus club supplies.
+Membership fees are used to cover the cost of the club’s membership in the WACFL plus club supplies.
 The membership fee for non-Compass students includes an additional activity and facility fee.
+If the club is approved for membership in the National Speech & Debate Association (appeal pending), an additional membership fee would apply.